duardoliveiras/university-planner/README.md

 `make && ./a.out`

-Note: The program will take about 10 seconds to compile before it can be executed.
+Note: The program will take about 15 seconds (for the first time) to compile before it can be executed.

 ## Project Scructure